noahgh221/archivesspace-trello/README.md

 ### Supply your Trello API credentials:

 Modify aspace-to-trello.py to supply your Trello API credentials, a Trello board name, and a Trello list name.
-Altenatively, you can supply the board ID and list IDs (see comments in code for "Option 1")
+Altenatively, you can supply the board ID and list IDs (see comments in code for "Option 1").
+To get Trello board and list IDs, you can add .json to the end of any Trello URL and poke around for the IDs.

 Replace brackets with your Trello API credentials:
   ```